-Senior Research Assistant in the Division of Epidemiology and Biostatistics of the School of Public Health (Ref.: 511471) (to commence as soon as possible on a one-year temporary basis or two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance)
+Senior Research Assistant in the School of Public Health (Ref.: 519083) (to commence as soon as possible on a one-year temporary basis or a two-year fixed-term basis, with the possibility of renewal subject to funding availability and satisfactory performance)

 The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start on January 25, 2022 and continue until March 31, 2022, or until the post is filled, whichever is earlier.
+Review of applications will commerce on February 6, 2023 and continue until April 30, 2023, or until the post is filled, whichever is earlier.